 How to decide who to contact and how to prepare your inbox before you send emails to help keep you focused and organized.

 Top tips for writing killer intro emails and knowing exactly which art to send.
-Don’t worry, I make it easy and fun with mad-lib style templates you can fill out!
+Don’t worry, I make it easy and fun!

-My #1 hack to boost your confidence when sending emails and why not hearing back from an art director is never the full story.
+My #1 hack to boost your confidence and why not hearing back from an art director is never the full story.

-How to write follow-up emails: I’ll hold your hand and walk you through how to create the perfect email for the 4 different replies you’ll get and the subtle differences for each.
+How to write follow-up emails.
+I’ll hold your hand and walk you through the 4 different replies you’ll get and the subtle differences for each.

-How to build relationships with the companies you contact: Watch me create the follow-up art emails I send to my clients in real time so you can see how simple and quick the process can be.
+How to build relationships with the companies you contact.
+Watch me create the follow-up art emails I send to my clients in real time so you can see how quick the process can be.